andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 To explore their lofty kingdom
 </p>

-Halfway up our heavenly trek the trail winnows down to a slender footpath perched atop a cliff that wraps around the left side of the craggy mass.
+No adventure story is complete without a harrowing test of mettle - ours occurs halfway through the hike when the trail winnows down to a slender footpath perched atop a cliff hugging the left side of the craggy mass.
 At this point all conversation ceases while our expedition navigates the 50 yard tightrope maneuver, every ounce of concentration devoted to the precise placement of every step, grabbing hold to the edge of the cliff like